deryckoe/user-toolkit/README.txt

 * Same user displays ON/OFF in login status in User List
 * Same user cannot disable his own login status in User List

+= 1.1 =
+* Switch to any user account from the Users screen and be able to switch back to your own user later.
+* Fix: First created user cannot be disabled.

 == Upgrade Notice ==

 = 1.0.0 =